 Dreamed 1988/1/12 by Chris Wayan

 I was reading Shirley MacLaine's "Living in the Light."
 She says souls in human bodies are like gods driving round in clunkers.
 Our spirits can pull us into things our bodies can't yet handle.
-Her advice: go forward--but don't exceed the speed limit.
+Her advice: go forward--but don't exceed your personal speed limit.
+Body speed.

 I dream of a statue of Silky, my familiar.
 Tonight she's a centaur-girl.
 But she's blurry and confusing at first.
 The harder I look the more I see another figure mixed in with her--a young unicorn.
 Slowly I disentangle them, till I realize they're making love--the unicorn reared up on Silky's back, his neck twined around her torso, his horn rising from behind her head...